truckchain/probable-spoon/README.md

-# data_component
+# Simulator for IoT data
-This repo is based on python that takes the data in json format and processes it
+This repo is based on python that takes the data in json format, processes it and creates blocks on the blockchain running on Etherium.

 ## Dependencies
 1. Numpy